 All of this with just because of a hoodie with monkey jokes on it.
-I wish it was that simple but it’s not the jokes as to hwy they ended the partnership.
+I wish it was that simple but it’s not the jokes as to why they ended the partnership.

-Did The Weeknd just bail on a multi-million dollar deal just because he things the company is racist?.
-Yes, he did it and he all about no regrets.
+Did The Weeknd just bail on a multi-million dollar deal just because he thinks the company is racist?.
+Yes, he did it and he is all about no regrets.
 That’s right, He cut ties with such a big brand with no care about losing the money in the long run.

 H&M as the international retail chain ran the ad for its new product a ‘sweatshirt” and things got weird for most of the big celebrities who are fans and proud of being black.
 The company featured a black boy wearing a sweatshirt emblazoned with the words “coolest monkey in the jungle”.
 Those five words put on that sweatshirt was considered simple as H&M could not know the impacts of it, leading to losing The Weeknd and G-Eazy in the process.

 The Canadian singer is really about the black culture and other endorsement deals are at the major risk for this.
 The Canadian hip-hop singer whose real name is Abel Tesfaye began working with the Sweden-based company for its 2017 Spring Icons Collection and had also worked as a model for some of its apparel.
 As we know that The Weeknd is such a big artist in the world and revoking the endorsement deal from H&M could mean that the company would so much in many of its stores where most would consider it racist.